 A history of infections such as urinary-tract, or STDs, as well as certain medications, will also adversely impact your fertility.
 Often, if there are no obvious symptoms, some infections can go undetected leading to complications in fertility, among other issues.
 When male infertility is a suspected factor in a couple’s inability to conceive, evaluation and male fertility testing needs to begin, so treatment can commence.

 Testing will begin with a thorough physical exam, including your health history, to look for factors which may have contributed to your infertility.
 Once the health assessment has concurred, testing will take place.

 Physical examination of the scrotum, penis, and prostate is necessary to assess your genital anatomy.
 A blood test will determine the balance of your hormones.
 You will be asked to ejaculate so your semen can be tested for sperm count, viability and motility.
+This is called a semen analysis.
 You may also need to be tested for infections, such as STDs, and this will involve making a culture of the fluid from your penis.